FlaskSimpleAuth Tutorial

 curl -si -X GET http://localhost:5000/hello # 200

-You should see a log line for the request in the application terminal, possibly some debug output, and the JSON response in the second terminal, with 3 FSA-specific headers telling the request, the authentication and execution time:
+You should see a log line for the request in the application terminal, possibly some debug output, and the JSON response in the second terminal, with 3 FSA-specific headers telling the request, the authentication and execution time from the framework point of view:

 HTTP/1.1 200 OK